gchure/phd/docs/src/chapter_09/section_03_cal_factor_derivation.md

 proper sampling of this distribution requires an extensive amount of experimental work, making inferential approaches more attractive.

-This approach, often called a multi-level or hierarchical model, is schematized in @Fig:hierarchical_model.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This approach, often called a multi-level or hierarchical model, is schematized in @Fig:hierarchical_model.
 Here, we use an informative prior for $\alpha$ and $\langle A \rangle$ for each biological replicate.
 This informative prior probability distribution can be described by summary